 - b) Agency names — the Care Awards is an agency-blind competition.
 Therefore, agency names will not be cited on entry forms.
 Evidence of results or any other materials will be seen by judges.

 - c) Incomplete entries — the entry will only be submitted when all parts of the entry form have been fully completed and received.
 If some sections have no information, please indicate this with “N/A”.

 - d) The information on the entry form must be 100% accurate, as it cannot be changed once submitted.

 - e) No client approval — ensure that you have client’s approval before entering the competition and for ALL material submitted.

 - f) Creative material not translated — each entry should be submitted in English, although the creative work may be in any language.
-Campaigns not in the English language must be accompanied by a complete translation and all television commercials must be translated into English to make judging possible.
+Non-English speaking campaigns must be accompanied by a complete translation and all television commercials must be translated into English to make judging possible.

 Information in the entry form will remain confidential until the end of both judging rounds.
-Before any information is published, we request approval from both the agency and the client.
+Before any information is published, we request the approval of both the agency and the client.